 Any reported incident of an adult being bullied by another adult is also taken extremely seriously.
 This could take the form of undue pressure on a person's workload, sexual aggression etc. All incidents are investigated thoroughly by the Head teacher and/or Chair of the Governing Body and, if necessary, union representatives.
 If proven appropriate action will follow using Local Authority advice.

-All incidents will be recorded
+All incidents will be recorded in writing and stored by the Head Teacher.

 Evaluation & Review

 This policy and its effectiveness will be evaluated annually by the staff & where relevant by the appropriate Committee of the Governing Body.